Mangok Mathiang: Early life and high school career

-During his junior year of high school in 2010-11, he played basketball for Brehm Preparatory School in Carbondale, Illinois.
-After that, Mathiang moved to Bradenton, Florida to play his senior season in 2011-12 at the IMG Academy.
-In his senior season, he averaged 14 points, 10 rebounds, and 4 blocks per game as he helped the IMG Academy get a 28-2 record.
+During his junior year of high school in 2010–11, he played basketball for Brehm Preparatory School in Carbondale, Illinois.
+After that, Mathiang moved to Bradenton, Florida to play his senior season in 2011–12 at the IMG Academy.
+In his senior season, he averaged 14 points, 10 rebounds, and 4 blocks per game as he helped the IMG Academy get a 28–2 record.
 While Mathiang also received offers from Kansas State University, University of Georgia, Mississippi State University, Auburn University, and Central Michigan University, he ultimately chose to go to the University of Louisville for the people there.

 College career

-He originally was with the Louisville Cardinals during the 2012-13 season, but due to NCAA regulations relating to international players like Mathaing, he was forced to sit out his first season with the team.
+He originally was with the Louisville Cardinals during the 2012–13 season, but due to NCAA regulations relating to international players like Mathaing, he was forced to sit out his first season with the team.
 Despite that, he still traveled and trained with the team throughout the season, all the way into the 2013 NCAA Championship Game, where the Cardinals won their third NCAA Tournament.
-Throughout his NCAA career, Mathiang mostly played as a bench reserve over 114 career games, usually alternating spots as a starter at times for Louisville.
+Throughout his NCAA career, Mathiang mostly played as a bench reserve for over 114 career games, usually alternating spots as a starter at times for Louisville.
 In his freshman season, he was seventh in the AAC in blocked shots per game (1.4).
 In his sophomore season, he was sixth in the ACC in blocked shots per game (1.4).

 During his junior season, when he was team captain for the second straight season, he was limited to playing in only 10 games total due to his breaking the fifth metatarsal in his left foot which sidelined him for the majority of that season, and he averaged 7.1 points and 5.7 rebounds in 18.8 minutes of action per game.
 As a result of when the injury came about, he was not deemed eligible for another redshirt season that year.
 His best season was his senior year with Louisville, when he averaged 7.8 points and 6.0 rebounds in 20.8 minutes of action per game in 33 games played.
 He was on the ACC All-Academic Team in 2015 and 2016.